 Students should have proficient knowledge of Microsoft Word, Excel, PowerPoint, email, and scanning capabilities to complete the programs.

-New students will be assigned a Gupton College email which will be activated during initial registration and will remain active 6 months after the last enrollment.
+New students will be assigned a Gupton College email which includes access to Microsoft Office suite applications through the portal.
+This will be activated during initial registration and will remain active 6 months after the last enrollment.